 Table of Contents

-AlignerCo’s sticker price is $1,145 for their SmileAdvantage package, their traditional clear aligner package that requires 20-22 hours of wear per day.
-With this package, the $1,145 must be paid upfront, and it includes your dental impression kit, 3D treatment plan, aligners, and one set of retainers (for after your treatment is complete).
+AlignerCo’s sticker price is $995 for their standard SmileAdvantage package, which requires 20–22 hours of wear per day.
+With this package, you’ll pay the full amount upfront, and it includes your dental impression kit, 3D treatment plan, aligners, and one set of aftercare retainers.

-Their nighttime aligner plan, NightAdvantage (8-10 hours of wear a day), comes with all the bells and whistles of the daytime plan as well.
-If you pay upfront, the price of NightAdvantage is $1,345.
+Their nighttime aligner plan, NightAdvantage (8–10 hours of wear a day), comes with all the bells and whistles of the daytime plan.
+If you pay upfront, NightAdvantage costs $1,195.

 If possible, paying upfront for your AlignerCo treatment will end up costing you less in the long run.
-However, if you’re not someone with an extra $1,000 laying around, then AlignerCo does offer several financing options, which we will explore in greater detail later on!
+However, if you don’t have an extra $1,000 lying around, AlignerCo offers multiple financing options, which we will explore later!

-When you pay for one of AlignerCo’s treatment plans package upfront there is an impression kit included in your package.
-If you are later determined by their team not to be a good candidate for treatment you will be refunded in full.
+When you pay for one of AlignerCo’s treatment plans upfront, they’ll include an impression kit with your package.
+If their team later determines that you’re not eligible for treatment, they’ll issue a full refund.

-If you want to avoid that by doing the impression kit first before buying the $1145 treatment plan, you can buy the impression kit on its own for $75 (but there are often sales bringing the cost down to $40).
-If you live on Long Island in New York, you could visit AlignerCo’s singular brick and mortar location to have your impressions done, which will cost you $40.
+If you want to avoid that by completing the impression kit before buying the $995 treatment plan, you can buy the impression kit on its own for $75, or $59.99 when it’s on sale.

 AlignerCo’s whitening kit is an additional option if you want to make your smile shine even brighter.
-This kit comes with a thermoform mouth tray, an LED light, and 3 containers of whitening gel.
-Unfortunately, AlignerCo does not offer refills of their whitening gel, so if you like this product you will have to buy the whole thing all over again anytime you want more whitening gel.
+This kit comes with a thermoform mouth tray, an LED light, and three containers of whitening gel.
+When you run out, you can purchase additional whitening pens for $14.99 each.

-Sometimes their sale prices on their full packages will include the perk of a complimentary whitening kit, so keep your eye out for that if you’re someone who likes their pearly white extra pearly.
+Sometimes their sale prices on their full packages will include the perk of a complimentary whitening kit, so keep your eye out if you like your pearly white extra pearly.

-This $15 tool is used to help take out aligners.
-It may ease the process of aligner removal for you, but perhaps the simple joy of not having to shove your fingers into your mouth is enough to deem this a priority.
+This $15 tool helps you take out your aligners.
+It may make removal easy, but perhaps the simple joy of not having to shove your fingers into your mouth is enough to deem this a priority.

-Chewies are little soft cylinders made of a soft spongy plastic-like material that help you get your aligners into position.
+Chewies are little cylinders made of a soft, spongy material that help you get your aligners into position.
 This $15 product is not absolutely essential for the aligners to work, but certainly a helpful add-on.

-The industry-wide recommendation is that after the completion of your teeth straightening treatment (whether it be at-home aligners, Invisalign, or braces), one should wear a nightly retainer in perpetuity to keep your smile in place.
-Each clear aligner company has a different system and price point for their retainers, so it’s important to know ahead of time which one will work best for you.
+After you finish any teeth-straightening treatment (whether it’s at-home aligners, Invisalign, or braces), you need to wear a nightly retainer in perpetuity to keep your teeth in place.
+Each clear aligner company has a different system and price for their retainers, so it’s important to know ahead of time which one will work best for you.

 Your initial aligner package comes with your first set of retainers (upper and lower).
-After that, starting the Worryfree package for $599 (though we have seen it marked down to $499 on sale) for a six year period will be a good way to ensure you preserve the smile you’ve worked so hard for.
+After that, the Smile Protection Plan is a good way to ensure you preserve the smile you’ve worked so hard for.

 Discounts and Promotions

-Their sales don’t always correspond with major holidays, so if you are someone with a discount alarm set to go off Memorial Day weekend and Memorial Day weekend alone, it may behoove you to check their site for sales on a more regular basis instead.
+AlignerCo’s price is already pretty low, but they’ll also run occasional sales on their aligners and other products.
+These sales don’t always correspond with major holidays, so if you are someone with a discount alarm set to go off Black Friday and Black Friday alone, it may behoove you to check their site for sales on a more regular basis instead.

 AlignerCo offers discounts for folks currently enlisted or who have previously served in the military.
 They also offer the same discount to teens.
-If you are a veteran or a teen, you can receive an additional $50 off your total, even off of a sale price.
-This means that if, as a veteran or teen, you happened to catch the sale with $200 off, your daytime aligner plan would end up being just $895.
+If you are a teen, veteran, or active military member, you can receive an additional $50 off your total, even off of a sale price.
+And if you refer a friend who ends up purchasing treatment, they’ll get $100 off and you’ll get $100.

 If you didn’t follow your treatment plan — or AlignerCo decides that your smile does match your Smile Projection presented at the beginning of treatment — then your refinements will cost around $200.
-With at-home aligners it’s relatively common to need a little refinement after treatment is completed — so we wouldn’t panic too much about this occurrence (as long as you stick to your treatment plan).
+With at-home aligners, it’s relatively common to need a little refinement after completing treatment — so we wouldn’t panic too much about it (as long as you stick to your treatment plan).

 AlignerCo offers financing options through two different third-party companies, Affirm and partial.ly.
 Each of these lenders charge fees, so the particulars of each company are definitely something to consider when choosing which financing option works best for you.